 When lockdown started, I didn’t think much of it in terms of how much it will impact my future.
 I was thinking more of the now mostly because a lot of my family members and close friends were working the frontlines and I was trying to be supportive given I was just expected to be at home and eventually drafted a list of things I wanted prioritize during lockdown.
 My job status was a bit confusing between transitioning from living abroad, doing some small client projects, and looking for ways to pivot in my career.
 Near the end of 2020, I was given an incredible opportunity that helped me land a few clients and allowed me to successfully pivot and start a new freelance career that partially includes Courses by Supal.
 I had faith in my job security and it meant I would be working from home indefinitely–this coincided with when I was running low on fuel with the pandemic and wasn’t feeling myself.
 I had let myself go a bit, didn’t have much of a routine, and was craving a routine again.
 What did I do?
 Work on finding a routine that worked for me and invested in some WFH outfits that would work well for Zoom meetings and even in-person situations.
 One thing that helped me get out of the pandemic blues was focusing more on myself, investing in self-care, and getting dressed every day.

+I decided to center my entire WFH wardrobe around a few of my own pieces I bought from the AU-rate Circle collection because it’s timeless, versatile, and classic.
 This post will be more about how I put together my WFH outfit ideas, brands, basics–that is easy, comfortable, and professional.

 WFH Outfits Color Palette